Xyunyao/IDP_REST_tutorial/TUTORIAL_FILES/initial_input_files/README.md

 * `prot_only.pdb` : Structure file for C-terminal $\alpha$-synuclein containing 20 amino acids.
 * `processed.top` : Topology file for C-terminal $\alpha$-synuclein.
-It do not have any ions or solvent molecules.
+It does not have any ions or solvent molecules.